Joker eye color. The Dark Knight

 In contact with

-Also known as: Jack Napier, Jason Reipan, Johnny Trape, Joseph Kerr, Tromp Mercury, Johnny Jape, Slappy, Red Hood, Mr. Genesius, Sir Reginald Harlequin, J. Columbine, H. A. Laughlin, etc., etc.
+Also known as: Jack Napier, Jason Reipen, Johnny Trape, Joseph Kerr, Tromp Mercury, Johnny Jape, Slappy, Red Hood, Mr. Genesius, Sir Reginald Harlequin, J. Columbine, H. A. Laughlin, etc., etc.

-Place of residence: City of Gotham.
+Place of residence: Gotham city.
 He spends most of his time in the Arkham psychiatric hospital for criminals.

 Occupation: Professional criminal.